godspeedsystems/gs-documentation/docs/microservices-framework/workflows/native-language-functions.md

 :::tip Note
 - Developers can now exclusively return data from tasks, functions, and event handlers within a workflow.
 - In TS/JS tasks, developers are not obliged to manually set ctx.outputs; the framework handles it automatically.
-- In Godspeed.ts, when handling event handler responses, if success is not explicitly defined, it is assumed to be success:true, code:200 ,data :event handler's response
+- When handling [event handler responses](#handling-event-handler-return), if success is not explicitly defined, it is assumed to be success: true, code: 200, data: event handler's response.
 :::

 For example:
 ```ts
 const {GSStatus} = require("@godspeedsystems/core");